 Te Tai Hauāuru

-There are six Te Puni Kōkiri Offices in Te Tai Hauāuru – Porirua, Nelson, Palmerston North, Taranaki, Taumarunui and Whanganui.
+There are five Te Puni Kōkiri Offices in Te Tai Hauāuru – Porirua, Nelson, Taranaki, Taumarunui and Whanganui.

 Our offices can be reached via contact details below.